National Enrolled Nursing Advisory Council (NENAC)

 Currently, Deb works as a Director of Faculty and Executive leader in health and nursing for TAFE Queensland.
 Her expertise and focus have been on supporting organisations to ‘grow their own workforce’.
 Deb also holds roles on National committees such as strategic ANMAC Accreditation Committee and the Nursing and Midwifery Strategic Reference Group.
 Deb was a director on the board for the Gold Coast Primary Health Network and Queensland’s Health and Community Services Workforce Council.
 Deb has also represented TAFE Directors Australia in Commonwealth appointed expert advisory groups in the health, aged care and nursing industry

-Education Manager – Health, Community & Foundation Skills – TAFE SA
+Principal Lecturer – Health (Nursing) Health, Community and Foundation Skills - TAFE SA

 Head of Discipline - Nursing - TasTAFE